 - Lower Initial Investment requirement: Shares under 100 offer an opportunity for investors to enter the stock market with a smaller initial investment.
 This can be especially beneficial for new investors who may not have large sums of capital to invest.

-- Opportunity for Higher Returns: Perceiving shares under 100 as riskier due to their smaller market capitalization may happen, but they can also offer higher potential returns.
+- Opportunity for Higher Returns: Perceiving best stocks under 100 as riskier due to their smaller market capitalization may happen, but they can also offer higher potential returns.
 This is because smaller companies often have more room for growth and can experience rapid stock price appreciation if their business strategy is successful.

 - Diversification Potential: Investing in a range of shares under 100 can provide diversification benefits to investors, as these stocks may belong to different sectors and industries.
 Diversification can help investors manage risk by spreading their investments across different stocks and asset classes.

-Risks of Investing in Stocks Under 100
+Risks of Investing in the Best Stocks Under 100

 Investing in stocks under 100 can offer attractive opportunities for investors looking to enter the stock market.
 Investing in stocks under 100 carries some risks, and here are some of them.